simealdana/ai-agent-n8n-course/README.md

 - Reference materials
 - Quick-start guides

-## Getting Started

-### For Course Students
-1. Enroll in the full course
-2. Clone this repository
-3. Follow along with the video lessons
-4. Use these resources for reference and practice

-### For Independent Learners
-1. Clone this repository
-2. Start with Module 1
-3. Follow the practical examples
-4. Build your own projects

 ## Prerequisites
 - Basic understanding of n8n
 - Familiarity with JSON Files
 - Understanding of API concepts
 - Basic knowledge of AI and machine learning

-## Acknowledgments
-- n8n community for their support
-- AI and automation experts who contributed
-- Course students for their feedback
-- Contributors and reviewers

 ## Get the Full Course
 Ready to take your AI agent skills to the next level?
 [Enroll in the full course](https://simeon.cover-io.com/course-waitlist) to get access to: